ApolloAuto/apollo/docs/demo_guide/README.md

 Apollo provides a method to run simulation if you do not have the required hardware.

-Set up the docker release environment by following the instructions in the [Install docker](https://github.com/ApolloAuto/apollo/blob/master/docs/howto/how_to_build_and_release.md#docker) section of the
+First Fork and then Clone Apollo's GitHub code and then Set up the docker release environment by following the instructions in the
+[Install docker](https://github.com/ApolloAuto/apollo/blob/master/docs/howto/how_to_build_and_release.md#docker)
+section of the
 [Build and Release](https://github.com/ApolloAuto/apollo/blob/master/docs/howto/how_to_build_and_release.md)